 - Drain and rinse the bok choy under cold water.
 Drain well and transfer the bok choy to a bowl.

-- Place a skillet over high heat and add the oil and garlic.
+- Place a large skillet over medium-high heat and add the oil and garlic.
 Sautee for one minute.

 - Add the bok choy and the remaining ingredients and toss for 1 minute, or a couple of minutes if you like your bok choy more tender.

 - Turn the heat off and transfer the dish to a plate.
 Enjoy!